 And there were so many highlights.

 First and foremost, meeting colleagues for the first time in person was truly memorable.
 It is astonishing how one can write, share, and collaborate with others while never having met in person.
 Whether from Facebook, Discord, or even Instagram, it was awesome to put actual faces to usernames.
-I actually believe, now, that having met so many folks in person have enriched those professional relationships while giving me an even great depth of appreciation for who they are as well as their contributions to our field.
+I actually believe, now, that having met so many folks in person has enriched those professional relationships while giving me an even great depth of appreciation for who they are and their contributions to our field.

 I was able to connect with fellow board members from the American Heraldry Society as well as the College of Arms of Foundation.